fabricix/MPM-Geomechanics/README.md

 cmake --build .
 ```

-Then, a .exe file will be generated.
-You can test it with the command:
+Then, an .exe file will be generated.
+You can run the tests with the following command (Windows):

 ```
 ./MPM-Test.exe